ajmeyghani/angular2-intro-book/output/ng2-intro.md

 -   A component declares a reusable building block of an app
 -   A TypeScript class is used to define a component coupled with the `@component` decorator

+### Components Options

--   The `@component` decorator defines the following:
+The `@component` decorator defines the following:

-selector: `string` value defining the css selector inputs:
+-   selector: `string` value defining the css selector targeting an html element
-`array of string` values defining the inputs to the component outputs:
+-   inputs: `array of string` values defining the inputs to the component
-`array of string` values defining the output of the component
+-   outputs: `array of string` values defining the output of the component
-properties: `array of string` values defining the properties events:
+-   properties: `array of string` values defining the properties
+-   events: `array of string` values defining the events
+-   host?: {\['string'\]: 'string'},
-`array of string` values defining the events host?: {\[key: string\]: string}, providers: `array of objects` defining the providers for the component exportAs: `string` value defining the exported value moduleId:
+-   providers: `array of objects` defining the providers for the component
+-   exportAs: `string` value defining the exported value
-`string` value defining the module id viewProviders: `array of objects` defining the providers for the view queries: {\[key: string\]: any},
+-   moduleId: `string` value defining the module id
+-   viewProviders: `array of objects` defining the providers for the view
+-   queries: {\[key: string\]: any},
-changeDetection: `ChangeDetectionStrategy` object defining the strategy for detecting changes:
+-   changeDetection: `ChangeDetectionStrategy` object defining the strategy for detecting changes:

-    - `ChangeDetectionStrategy.Default`: sets detector mode to `CheckAlways`
+    -   `ChangeDetectionStrategy.Default`: sets detector mode to
+        `CheckAlways`
-    - `ChangeDetectionStrategy.OnPush`: sets detector mode to `CheckOnce`
+    -   `ChangeDetectionStrategy.OnPush`: sets detector mode to
+        `CheckOnce`
     -   `ChangeDetectionStrategy.Detached`: change detector sub tree is not a part of the main tree and should be skipped
-    - `ChangeDetectionStrategy.CheckAlways`: after calling detectChanges the mode of the change detector will remain `CheckAlways`
+    -   `ChangeDetectionStrategy.CheckAlways`: after calling
+        detectChanges the mode of the change detector will remain `CheckAlways`
-    - `ChangeDetectionStrategy.Checked`: change detector should be skipped until its mode changes to `CheckOnce`
+    -   `ChangeDetectionStrategy.Checked`: change detector should be
+        skipped until its mode changes to `CheckOnce`
-    - `ChangeDetectionStrategy.CheckOnce`: after calling detectChanges the mode of the change detector will become `Checked`
+    -   `ChangeDetectionStrategy.CheckOnce`: after calling detectChanges
+        the mode of the change detector will become `Checked`

-templateUrl: `string` value for the url path to the template template:
+-   templateUrl: `string` value for the url path to the template
-`string` value for the template styleUrls: `array of string` values defining url paths to css files styles: `array of string` values defining css styles:
+-   template: `string` value for the template
+-   styleUrls: `array of string` values defining url paths to css files
+-   styles: `array of string` values defining css styles:

-    -   styles: ['.myclass { color: #000;}'],
+    -   styles: \['.myclass { color: \#000;}'\],

-directives: `array` of directives used in the component pipes: `array` of pipes used in the component encapsulation: `ViewEncapsulation` value that defines template and style encapsulation options: - `ViewEncapsulation.None`: means do not provide any style encapsulation - `ViewEncapsulation.Emulated`: No Shadow DOM but style encapsulation emulation using extra attributes on the DOM (default method) - `ViewEncapsulation.Native`: means provide native shadow DOM encapsulation and styles appear in component’s template inside the shadow root.
+-   directives: `array` of directives used in the component
+-   pipes: `array` of pipes used in the component
+-   encapsulation: `ViewEncapsulation` value that defines template and style encapsulation options:
+    -   `ViewEncapsulation.None`: means do not provide any style encapsulation
+    -   `ViewEncapsulation.Emulated`: No Shadow DOM but style encapsulation emulation using extra attributes on the DOM (default method)
+    -   `ViewEncapsulation.Native`: means provide native shadow DOM encapsulation and styles appear in component’s template inside the shadow root.